MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-workflow.md

 Once the Windows Autopilot device preparation user-driven deployment is complete, the device is ready for the end-user to use and they're immediately sent to the Desktop.

-## Windows Autopilot user-driven Microsoft Entra join process
+## Windows Autopilot device preparation user-driven Microsoft Entra join process

 During the out of box experience (OOBE), a user authenticates with their corporate credentials.
 If there's a Windows Autopilot device preparation policy assigned to the user signing in, then that policy is delivered to the device.
 It then determines the configuration that needs to be applied to the device based on the settings configured in the policy.
 After that, device setup continues in the following order: